arodr25/Repository/README.md

 # MC - SDIR | Version Control with Git and GitHub
-This is my first github repository created.
+Hello my name is Adrian Rodriguez and this is my first github repository ever created.